 Another risk associated with a lack of SoD is the risk of human error.
 If only one person is doing all the financial reporting errors can occur and be missed.
 Having segregation of duties put in place can help prevent these errors in the first place.

 Segregation of duties along with internal controls can minimise risk.
+What are some common examples of Segregation of Duties?

 What does SafePaaS recommend for Segregation of Duties Risk Assessment?